 Prevent loss of profitability, legal action and human suffering.
 Sounds good, doesn't it?
 This needs a shift in the attitude to safety and corrective measures with the help of KBC Corporate Insurance.
 We work together with you according to the risk management model, which considers aspects of all the procedural steps in a health risk management system, before the accident and after the damage.
 This model identifies your needs and requirements and allows you to work results-orientated and constantly make fine-tune adjustments.

 - Identifying risks: we screen your company and how your internal health, safety & security department works.
 Then you get a report with the priorities, practical tips and advice for preventing accidents.

 - Limiting and managing risks: KBC's Health, Safety & Security Adviser gets together with you, and perhaps your health, safety & security department, to look at the best measures to adopt in your accident prevention scheme.

-- Cataloguing damage: the KBC Accident Manager electronic tool enables you to record and manage (industrial) accidents.
+- Cataloguing damage: Our digital tool enables you to record and manage (industrial) accidents.

 - Mitigating loss: don't forget your staff and their nearest and dearest.
 Help them through the reintegration process and limit temporary disabilities using KBC's victim guidance.